andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 Using environments
 ---

-Sometimes we want different configuration depending on the environment our application is running (development, staging, production).
+Sometimes we want different configurations depending on the environment our application is running (development, staging, production).
 To achieve such a thing using our config server is pretty easy: all we need to do is to create a file for each environment.

 By now we have only the `crazy-client.properties`, as we have seen, we can retrieve the configurations contained there by accessing `localhost:8888/{application-name}/default`.
 Let's create two different files now, one for development environment `crazy-client-development.properties`: